nickgerace/nickgerace.dev/_posts/2020-05-22-why-i-use-fedora.md

 ## Blue Hat

 Fedora is a community-driven, Red Hat sponsored, Linux desktop-oriented distribution.
-I've been driving it on at least one bare metal machine or VM since Fedora 29, which equates to about a bit over a year and half of daily usage.
+I've been driving it on at least one bare metal machine or VM (Workstation and Server) since Fedora 29, which equates to about a bit over a year and half of daily usage.

 Honestly?
 I've generally loved my time with it.